mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 It takes a Minor Action to shift one’s perception from the astral to the physical, and another to shift it back again (it is not possible to see both at the same time, though almost everything in physical space is reflected on the astral, albeit without detail).
 A character using astral perception is considered dual-natured, active on both the physical and astral planes simultaneously.

 While astral perception allows an Awakened character to sense the astral plane, actually interpreting what is sensed takes practice.
 Interpreting auras to gain information about the person or thing to whom they belong is called Assensing.
-A magician who wishes to learn more about an aura must make an Assensing test `Magic + Perception Rating` test against the {Threshold} as outlined on the Assensing Table (below).
+A magician who wishes to learn more about an aura must make an Assensing test `Magic + Perception Rating` test against the {TN} as outlined on the Assensing Table (below).
 Without attempting to read an aura, a magician can still get an impression of what type of aura it is (spell, spirit, living creature, etc.).

 Like physical perception, a character using astral perception should not need to make a test to see things that are immediately obvious (and since astral forms are bright and vibrant, this means that most astral forms are easily noticed).
 An actual test should only be called for when an astral being is specifically trying to hide, or when a character is trying to astrally observe in detail; in both these situations, an Assensing Test is made.